AEADataEditor/replication-template-development/REPLICATION.md

 > INSTRUCTIONS: Leave the following line in the report if any of the above are checked:

-> Detailed guidance is at [https://aeadataeditor.github.io/aea-de-guidance/](https://aeadataeditor.github.io/aea-de-guidance/).
+> Detailed guidance is at [https://aeadataeditor.github.io/aea-de-guidance/](https://aeadataeditor.github.io/aea-de-guidance/), for non-ICPSR deposits, check out [this guidance](https://aeadataeditor.github.io/aea-de-guidance/guidelines-other-repositories).

 ### Deposit Metadata